 Step 4: Consider a complete system format

-How can I protect my computer from malware?
+How can I better protect my computer from malware?

-Doing these will make it much harder for malware to mess with your computer, keeping your files and personal info safe.
+Doing these will greatly reduce the chance of virus infection and make it harder for malware to get into and mess with your computer.

 MFResident.exe is linked to iMyFone, a tool for unlocking iPhones, finding lost data, and cleaning private information.
 It’s not an important part of Windows, but not all versions of this file are bad news.

-However, some folks have found versions of MFResident.exe acting like malware, especially like a Trojan.
-If you’re having trouble with this file, the steps above should help you get rid of it and keep your computer safe from potential malware.
+But some users have found versions of MFResident.exe acting like malware, especially like a Trojan.
+If you’re having issues with this file, the steps above should help you get rid of it.